|Size||5-20 ft (1.5-6 m)|

 The word alligator derives from the Spanish term “el lagarto” and means lizard.

-Alligators form little hollows in the ground and fill them with water – small ponds so to say.
+Alligators are like landscape gardeners.
+They form little hollows in the ground and fill them with water – small ponds so to say.
 During dry periods those ponds become real oases for all animals, e.g. in winter at the Everglades National Park (Florida, USA).

 Animals that are fairly rare, but also have a great influence on the biodiversity in their habitat are called keystone species.
 The alligator is one of those keystone species, because with the small ponds it creates it helps many other animal species to survive – even if it eats one or another animal occasionally.